Infanticide: Paleolithic and Neolithic

 Many Neolithic groups routinely resorted to infanticide in order to control their numbers so that their lands could support them.
 Joseph Birdsell believed that infanticide rates in prehistoric times were between 15% and 50% of the total number of births, while Laila Williamson estimated a lower rate ranging from 15% to 20%.
 Both anthropologists believed that these high rates of infanticide persisted until the development of agriculture during the Neolithic Revolution.
 A book published in 1981 stated that comparative anthropologists estimated that 50% of female newborn babies may have been killed by their parents during the Paleolithic era.
 The anthropologist Raymond Dart has interpreted fractures on the skulls of hominid infants (e.g. the Taung Child) as due to deliberate killing followed by cannibalism, but such explanations are by now considered uncertain and possibly wrong.
 Children were not necessarily actively killed, but neglect and intentional malnourishment may also have occurred, as proposed by Vicente Lull as an explanation for an apparent surplus of men and the below average height of women in prehistoric Menorca.

 In ancient history

 In the New World

+Skeletal remains of children from a ritual sacrifice discovered at Tlatelolco, exhibited at the National Museum of Anthropology in Mexico City.

 Archaeologists have uncovered physical evidence of child sacrifice at several locations.
 Some of the best attested examples are the diverse rites which were part of the religious practices in Mesoamerica and the Inca Empire.